adonisjs/v6-docs/content/docs/digging_deeper/social_auth.md

 ADD it once we have the accordion component

 ## Complete config reference
-Following is the complete config reference for all the drivers.
+The following is the complete configuration reference for all the drivers.
 You can copy-paste the following objects directly to your application config file.
 However, define and validate the required [environment variables](#validation-environment-variables).

 :::accordion[Github]